devcula/Smart-Brain-face-detection/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is now deployed on heroku.
+This project is now deployed on heroku and github pages.
 Check it Out!
-[Smart Brain](https://smart-brain-devcula.herokuapp.com/).
+[Smart Brain on Heroku](https://smart-brain-devcula.herokuapp.com/) and [Smart Brain on Github pages](https://devcula.github.io/Smart-Brain-face-detection/).

 ## Available Scripts